Specialty Certification

 (Agency Account Administrator)

-Candidates for the CAS-III designation must provide evidence of the following:
+Candidates for the CAS Agency Account Administrator designation must provide evidence of the following:

-- Completion of a minimum of two (2) years of on-the-job service and training related to processing licensing applications
+- Completion of a minimum of three (3) years of on-the-job service and training related to processing licensing applications.

-- Satisfactory completion of the CSBS Mortgage Licensing School, Agency Account Administrator Learning Plan (see list of required courses below)
+- Satisfactory completion of the CSBS Agency Account Administrator Learning Plan (see list of required courses below).

 Applicants must ensure that they meet all certification requirements and will then complete an attestation of successful job performance and mastery of job-related skills, providing a thorough written response for each competency category.
 Their supervisor will then review and affirm the attestation to ensure accuracy and completeness.
 The core competencies are an integral part of the certification, and a high degree of reliance is placed on the attestation for determining compliance with these skill areas.
 The supervisor reviewing the application form should be familiar with the applicant’s experience, performance, and skills/abilities and be confident that the applicant meets all the requirements outlined in the form.